iotaledger/wallet.rs/bindings/java/README.md

 ## Use the Library

-In order to use the library, you need to create a _Wallet_:
+In order to use the library, you need to create a `Wallet` instance.
+**Note**: Android applications must necessarily configure a suitable storage path for the wallet to avoid problems with file system permissions.
+You can specify a suitable storage path using the `withStoragePath()` as illustrated below:

 ```java
 // Copyright 2022 IOTA Stiftung